Monopole Floer homology for codimension-3 Riemannian foliation: Basic Seiberg-Witten invariant on codimension foliation

-At the end of this subsection, we show the dependence on the bundle-like metric for basic Seiberg-Witten invariant, when $b^2_b=1$.
-We choose an orientation of the one dimensional space $iH^2_b(M)$.
+At the end of this subsection, we show the dependence on the basic perturbations and bundle-like metrics for the basic Seiberg-Witten invariant, when $b^2_b=1$.
+Choose an orientation of the one dimensional space $iH^2_b(M)$.
 There exists an unique unit $g$-harmonic basic two form $\omega$, i.e. $\|\omega\|_{L^2}=1$.
-The wall $\mcWs$ can be regarded by the linear equation
+The wall $\mcWs$ is identified with the solutions to the linear equation